-Believe it or not, the casters you use in your workplace can have a tremendous impact on safety.
+Believe it or not, the casters you use in your workplace can have a tremendous impact on safety and help reduce the costs of workplace injury.
 Keeping down noise levels and increasing ergonomic efficiency are critical to your employees’ overall health.
-Because of their importance, they are often the first things employers think about when it comes to a safer workplace.
-Aside from these, heavy-duty locking casters are also a great consideration – especially when unwanted movement is a major concern.
+Aside from these, heavy-duty locking casters including swivel lock casters are also a great consideration – especially when unwanted movement is a major concern.

 Let’s review the benefits associated with heavy-duty casters with locks as well as the different brake types.
 This information can help you can decide which option is best for your company’s needs.